AP Decision Notes: What to expect in Iowa’s state primaries - WTOP News

 In the 2022 primaries, turnout in Iowa was about 7% of registered voters in the Democratic primary and about 9% in the Republican primary.
 About 25% of Democratic primary voters and 16% of Republican primary voters cast their ballots before primary day that year.

-As of Tuesday, a total of 15,352 ballots had been cast ballots before primary day, about 42% in the Democratic primary and 58% in the Republican primary.
+As of Monday, a total of 29,877 ballots had been cast ballots before primary day, about 39% in the Democratic primary and about 60% in the Republican primary.

 HOW LONG DOES VOTE-COUNTING USUALLY TAKE?